MCP

 This will output additional information to help diagnose connection and API issues.

-This project is licensed under the Apache-2.0 license - see the file for details.
+This project is licensed under the Apache-2.0 license - see the LICENSE file for details.